Matt Ioannidis was parting opposing quarterbacks booties like Moses parted the Red Sea all season long.

 Nick Vigil was my ninth pick and despite his inconsistency on the season, his end of year numbers were about what was expected from him.
 As a linebacker four on my team I was able to live with the ups and downs of his season.
 He had several monster games and more than a couple stinkers as well but most weeks was good for serviceable points and remained better than most options on the waiver wire.
 He always played 100% of snaps and the Bengals offense was vomit worthy the majority of this season so I knew he would be seeing the field more often than most full time linebackers, he was a good option at linebacker four and did what I needed him to do this season.

-Eric Reid squats and takes a shit on the field in front of tens of thousands of shocked and horrified fans, Charlotte USA Circa 2019
+Eric Reid appears to be attempting to poop on the field in front of tens of thousands of shocked and horrified fans, Charlotte USA Circa 2019

 Eric Reid was my tenth overall pick and ended the season as overall safety one in many IDP scoring formats.
 Getting Hicks and Reid as the overall linebacker one and safety one was the little bit of luck I needed to help this team along all season.
 He was expected to have a good season and end up as a safety tier one but what we actually got out of him was incredible.
 He legitimately had a month plus streak of monster games week after week.